luiscoco/eShop_Aspire-Tutorial-Step2_CatalogAPI-Configuring_OpenApi/README.md

 This code snippet is setting up **API versioning** and **OpenAPI (Swagger)** integration in an ASP.NET Core application

-By calling **AddApiVersioning**, you enable support for versioning your API endpoints

-**AddDefaultOpenApi** is a method provided by some **OpenAPI/Swagger** integration packages, and it configures **OpenAPI** generation and documentation for the application

 ```csharp
 var withApiVersioning = builder.Services.AddApiVersioning();
 builder.AddDefaultOpenApi(withApiVersioning);
 ```

-We also have to include this code:
+By calling **AddApiVersioning**, you enable support for versioning your API endpoints

+**AddDefaultOpenApi** is a method provided by some **OpenAPI/Swagger** integration packages, and it configures **OpenAPI** generation and documentation for the application

+This code is configuring a versioned API named "Catalog" and setting up documentation for it using OpenAPI

+This code helps in organizing **API versions** and making the **API self-documenting** for easier maintenance and usability

 ```csharp
 app.NewVersionedApi("Catalog")
    .MapCatalogApiV1();
 app.UseDefaultOpenApi();
 ```

+**app.NewVersionedApi("Catalog")**: This line sets up a new API versioning scheme for a "Catalog" API

+The **NewVersionedApi** method creates a new versioned API group called "Catalog", which allows you to manage multiple versions of this API (e.g., v1, v2) under the same logical name

+This can help organize and structure different versions of endpoints within the "Catalog" API group

+**.MapCatalogApiV1()**: This line maps specific routes or endpoints for the version 1 (v1) of the Catalog API

+MapCatalogApiV1() is probably a custom method that sets up the routes/endpoints for version 1 of the Catalog API

+For example, it could define routes like /api/v1/catalog for accessing resources within this version of the Catalog API

+**app.UseDefaultOpenApi()**: This line adds support for OpenAPI (formerly known as Swagger) documentation in the application

+By calling UseDefaultOpenApi, the application generates an OpenAPI specification (typically accessible via /swagger or /api/docs), providing a user-friendly way to view, test, and document the API's endpoints and operations

+This makes it easier for developers and users to understand the API structure and how to interact with it

 This is the whole **Program.cs** file